StarRocks/starrocks/docs/en/table_design/indexes/Bitmap_index.md

     PredFilterRows: 123.433M (123432975) // Number of rows filtered out by predicate.
 ```

-### Query 2: Query on the combination of multiple columns low cardinality
+### Query 2: Query on the combination of multiple columns of low cardinality

 #### Query table without bitmap index